prashant4840/SwapNet/README.md

 - [Framer Motion](https://www.framer.com/motion/) - The animation library
 - [Lucide](https://lucide.dev/) - The icon library

-Made with ❤️ by the SwapNet team
+Made with ❤️ by the Prashant Sharma